Tiendil/feeds.fun/README.md

 - [x] prepare preset lists of feeds to help new users to start
 - [ ] better tags format.
 For example `raw:text`, `person:name`, `domain:the-tale.org`
-- [ ] fix rendering of feeds list, when feeds are not enough for one page
 - [ ] telegram channel or other platform
-- [ ] filter by single feed (like a tag?)

 # Open Source